Football clubs

 1893 - 1921

-The current club was founded in 1920 as Old Town Athletic, before changing name and taking on the identity of the previous club, who had just been renamed Hastings & St Leonards FC.
-Just like the old club, the home pitch was at the East Hill, though a season was spent playing at Hickmans Field and another at the Pilot Field upper pitch.
+The modern club was founded in 1920 as Old Town Athletic before adopting the historic Rock‑a‑Nore name after the previous club had been rebranded as Hastings & St Leonards FC.
+As with the original club, the East Hill served as their principal home pitch, though the team spent single seasons using Hickmans Field and the Pilot Field upper pitch.

-The team currently play at Tile Kiln and won promotion back to the Premier Division in 2020.
+The team later moved to Tile Kiln and achieved promotion back to the Premier Division in 2020.
+The club continued to compete until folding in 2023.

 St Clements